DGloi/SpotifyDailyDataGathering/README.md

 A few files need to be fed with you credentials.

+* **prod/dags/utils/spotify_token_update.py** :
-i.
-In **prod/dags/utils/spotify_token_update.py**, fill the variable refresh_token with the refresh token you get from spotify api callback url.
+Fill the variable refresh_token with the refresh token you get from spotify api callback url.
 You also need to fill the variable base_64 with a base64 conversion of the following (your_client_id:your_client_secret)

+* **prod/dags/spotify_etl.py**
-ii.
-In **prod/dags/spotify_etl.py**, in the variable data_location you would have to put a local path from your machine but keep the formating.
+The variable data_location need you local path for your sql database location.

  ### <ins>3.
 Setting up Apache Airflow.  <ins>